interledger/web-monetization-extension/docs/testing/testplan.md

 **Expected results**:

-1. The wallet owner receives an interaction prompt from their wallet to authorise the connection and access to the amount.
+1. The wallet owner receives an interaction prompt from their wallet to authorize the connection and access to the amount.

 ##### Make continuous payments